Analytic Quality Glossary

 core definition

-Licensing is the formal granting of permission to (a) operate a new institution (b) a new programme of study (c) practice a profession.
+Licensing is the formal granting of permission to (a) operate a new institution (b) a new programme of study (c) practice a profession (d) use an educational product (paper or online) or computer application.

 explanatory context